heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 can be more efficient and more flexible than the Java IO API in some use-case.
 It is also more complex to use and is meant for more advanced use cases (writing scalable servers for example).
 We will not cover this API in this course.

+## Types of data

+When you deal with data, you need to know what type of data you are dealing with.

+There are two main types of data:

+- **Binary data**: data that is stored as bytes.
+This is the most basic type of data.
+It is used to store files, images, videos, etc.
+- **Text data**: data that is stored as characters.
+This is a more complex type of data.
+It is used to store text files, configuration files, etc.

+What differentiates binary data from text data is how the data is interpreted:

+- **Binary data**: the data is read or written as bytes.
+You do not have to interpret the bytes, you just use them as they are.
+- **Text data**: the data is read or written as characters.
+You have to interpret the bytes to get the characters.

+When you read or write data, you need to know what type of data you are dealing with to use the right tools to read or write the data.

 ## Processing binary data with the Java IO API